UsabilityEngineering/Fierce/phase2/README.md

-# Team Fierce, Phase 2: Wireframe & Prototype
+# Phase II: User-Centered Design

 We're fixing this because we screwed up the phases.